Students at Arboretum pond

 The Wildlife Biology and Conservation program is super unique and I’ve loved every part of it.
 In my first and second years, I was able to learn a little bit about each discipline the program covers: ecology, evolution, and conservation.
 I was most interested in ecology and conservation, so having the flexibility in my upper years to cater my program and electives to my interests was really cool and beneficial to my learning.
 The program definitely helped shape my career choices, as well as my personal and academic growth.

-Teagan Genoe, Undergraduate Student
+Teagan Genoe, Alumni

 Discover More Options